Your enquiry has been successfully sent

 Pep is a Chief Research Scientist in CSIRO Environment, Chief Lead Investigator in the Climate Systems Hub of the National Environmental Science Program, and Executive Director of the Global Carbon Project, a global consortium of scientists under the umbrella of Future Earth and a scientific partner of the World Climate Research Programme.

-Pep received his BSc, MSc, and PhD degrees in Biology and Terrestrial Ecology from the University Autonomous of Barcelona, Catalonia (Spain).
-He then held three research positions in the USA at San Diego State University, University California at Berkeley, and Stanford University throughout the 1990s, after which, he moved to CSIRO in Australia where he has worked since.
+Pep holds a BSc, a MSc, and a PhD degree in Biology and Terrestrial Ecology from the University Autonomous of Barcelona, Catalonia (Spain).
+Upon completing his PhD and throughout the 1990s, Pep held three research positions in the USA at San Diego State University, University of California at Berkeley, and Stanford University, after which he moved to CSIRO in Australia, where he has worked since.

-Pep focuses on collaborative and highly integrative research to develop Australian, regional, and global budgets and trend analyses of the main greenhouse gases, including carbon dioxide, methane, and nitrous oxide.
+Pep focuses on collaborative and highly integrative research to develop national, continental, and global budgets and trend analyses of the main greenhouse gases, including carbon dioxide, methane, and nitrous oxide.
 He also studies the size and vulnerability of Earth’s carbon sinks and pools, carbon-climate feedbacks, and pathways to net-zero emissions, including land-based carbon sequestration and negative emissions.
 More recently, he has also focused on abrupt impacts and ecosystem collapse in response to climate change, particularly wildfires.
-He uses a robust understanding of regional and global biogeochemical cycles to inform the formulation of sub-national, national and international policy and actions to address climate change.
+He uses a robust understanding of regional and global biogeochemical cycles to inform the formulation of sub-national, national, and international policy and actions to mitigate climate change.

 Pep has contributed to the United Nations - Intergovernmental Panel on Climate Change (IPCC) for the last 18 years (AR4, AR5, AR6) and multiple assessments of the World Meteorological Organization.
 He is a fellow member of the American Geophysical Union, and Reuters named him the 8th most influential climate scientist in the world in 2021.
 Pep has co-authored over 220 peer-reviewed research papers, with about a quarter in the journals of Nature/s and Science; he has also edited 14 books and special research journal issues.
-His published work has attracted about 100k citations in the scientific literature.
-Pep is also a keen science communicator with engagement in national and international traditional media, social media, and evidence-based journalism at The Conversation with over 1.6 million reads.
+His published work has attracted over 100k citations in the scientific literature, and has been a Highly Cited Researcher in Environment & Ecology and/or Geosciences every year since 2017.
+Pep is also a keen science communicator with engagement in national and international traditional media, social media, and evidence-based journalism at The Conversation with over 1.7 million reads.

 Fields of Research